 This is a family style operation begun in 2006, and operating tours every year since.
 Everyone gets to know John's family, and many participants return for subsequent trips, and/or maintain long term friendships with the Graham-Diasamidze family.

-Our main clientele are private groups of recently retired folks who enjoy high quality tours.
-We cater to alumni groups, corporate travel groups such as the World Bank, and groups of traveling friends.
+Our clientele speak many languages, have many interests, and are from diverse age groups and national backgrounds.
+We have recently hosted a variety of private groups who enjoy high quality tours including alumni groups, corporate travel groups such as the World Bank, and traveling friends.

-Over the years the company has evolved.
+Over the years the company has evolved to provide better and more interesting experiences for our groups.
 First we began with pilgrimage tours in Georgia, later branching into all areas of cultural tourism including packages focused around wine/cuisine, artisan visits to unique local people, and tours on specific historical areas such as Ancient Colchis in West Georgia, the Tao-Klarjeti kingdom (in Turkey), archeology tours focused on neolithic sites in Samtskhe-Javakheti, and Ancient Christianity tours spanning eastern Georgia and northern Armenia.
-In recent years, we have also expanded our programmatic offerings to include botany tours, birding tours, and general trekking tours for older folks.
+In recent years, we have also expanded our programmatic offerings to include botany tours, birding tours, and general trekking tours.
 Our geographical coverage has also expanded to include Ethiopia, John's most recent fascination.
-2020 marks the beginning of a new chapter as new itineraries for both cultural trips and hiking trips are offered to all regions of Ethiopia.
+This marks the beginning of a new chapter as new itineraries for both cultural trips and hiking trips are offered to all regions of Ethiopia.